pantheon-systems/documentation/source/content/guides/wordpress-developer/08-wordpress-gcs.md

 permalink: docs/guides/wordpress-developer/wordpress-gcs
 ---

-This section provides information on how to integrate Google Cloud (GCS) Storage with your WordPress Pantheon site.
+This section provides information on how to integrate Google Cloud Storage (GCS) with your WordPress Pantheon site.

-Google Cloud Platform offers Google Cloud (GCS) Storage for scalable storage and content distribution that you can integrate with sites running on Pantheon.
-Pantheon already offers content distribution through our [Global CDN](/guides/global-cdn), but GCS is a good option for addressing issues with [highly populated directories](/guides/filesystem/large-files) or serving large files and as alternative for AWS S3.
+GCS is a scalable storage and content distribution solution that you can integrate with sites running on Pantheon.
+Pantheon already offers content distribution through our [Global CDN](/guides/global-cdn), but GCS is a good option to address issues with [highly populated directories](/guides/filesystem/large-files) or [serving large files](/guides/filesystem/large-files#large-files) and as alternative for AWS S3.

 ## Before You Begin